|

 an order, for later pickup.
 The self-serve was especially handy for us at midday, when we came in for a quick bite to eat

+and fell over for a well deserved nap!
+Then, right back at it.
 As things are winding down, I realize I missed several birthdays and anniversaries of our family and friends

 since we started the garden in May, and I just want to sincerely apologize!!
 My computer reminds me everyday of all the special